How to Use Journaling for Anxiety? + 6 Journal Prompts to Try Now

 Journaling for mental health works by letting out emotions rather than stuffing them down.
 People with anxiety may feel shame, guilt, fear, or embarrassment.
 Through writing, the pain gets translated into words.
 It is a cathartic outlet for these feelings.

 Putting down thoughts into words also works because it forces you to organize, examine, and learn from experiences.
-You can review cause and effect and gain a new understanding of different events and situations.
+You can establish cause-and-effect relationships and gain a new understanding of different events and situations.
 In a way, writing effectively processes trauma and gives one a sense of control.

 - Decide whether you want a paper or digital journal